pravee-n/jquery.ime-extensions/README.md

 Current progress of the project:

 * Chrome Extension
-	* Working extension implemented
+	* Prototype extension implemented
-	* On demand injection of input method scripts implemented (Input method for a language is injected on the page only when the user selects that particular language)
+	* On demand loading of input methods implemented (Input method for a language is injected on the page only when the user selects that particular language)

 * Firefox Extension
-	* Working extension implemented
+	* Prototype extension implemented
-	* On demand injection of input method scripts implemented
+	* On demand loading of input methods implemented

 Get the source code
 -------------------